Impact of the COVID-19 pandemic on television in the United States: On sports networks

 Sports channels typically demand the highest per-subscriber carriage fees of any cable networks in the country.
 There were calls for broadcasters to compensate television providers for the lack of live events during lockdowns that these fees typically cover; New York Attorney General Letitia James stated that it was "grossly unfair that cable and satellite television providers would continue to charge fees for services they are not even providing".

 In 2019, Sinclair Broadcast Group and Entertainment Studios (as Diamond Sports Group) acquired the RSN chain Fox Sports Networks for $9.6 billion, a transaction mandated as part of Disney's acquisition of 21st Century Fox.
-The Sinclair group holds regional rights to 42 professional teams across the country, and voluminous high school and college sports rights.
+At the time, the group held regional rights to 42 professional teams across the country, and voluminous high school and college sports rights.
 Sinclair is also a joint venture partner with the Chicago Cubs in the team's new Marquee Sports Network.
 Concerns were raised that Diamond Sports' investment in the networks was vulnerable due to the lack of live programming, with an analyst stating that Diamond "may be heading for a liquidity crisis even sooner than we anticipated", as carriage negotiations with major providers may be more difficult without live events.
 Sinclair took a $4.23 billion write-down on the purchase in November 2020.
-Diamond Sports Group ultimately filed for chapter 11 bankruptcy in March 2023.
+Diamond Sports Group ultimately filed for chapter 11 bankruptcy in March 2023, emerging in January 2025 as Main Street Sports Group.
+However, the following year, the company began to experience further financial difficulties, while an offer to sell the company to British sports streaming service DAZN fell through.
+Main Street began to wind down its operations in early-2026, losing its rights to the nine remaining MLB teams it broadcast, and expecting to shut down entirely after the conclusion of the current NBA and NHL seasons.

 In June 2020, citing the ending of its carriage agreements, the cancellation of NCAA tournaments, and uncertainties, ESPN announced that it would discontinue ESPN Goal Line/Bases Loaded, a part-time ESPN channel that carried rolling coverage of highlights and look-ins from regular-season college football games, and the NCAA baseball and softball tournaments.
 When ESPN instituted a similar channel for coverage of the MLB Wild Card Series games, such coverage was delegated to subscription service ESPN+.

 On December 31, 2021, NBCUniversal discontinued its cable sports channel NBCSN, and moved its remaining sports properties to USA Network, Peacock, and Olympic Channel.
 While a memo revealing the decision earlier in the year did not specifically mention the pandemic as a contributing factor, NBC Sports was dealing with the impacts of the delayed 2020 Summer Olympics on revenue, among other postponed or cancelled events.